carlbeattie2000/fake-user-info/README.md

 generators.user.createAddressObject("ownerName");  // Will return a address object with the optional arguent of owner.
 {
-  "addressRegisteredOwner": "ownerName",
+  addressRegisteredOwner: "ownerName",
-  "addressDoorNumber": 124,
+  addressDoorNumber: 124,
-  "addressStreetName": "Addle Hill",
+  addressStreetName: "Addle Hill",
-  "addressCity": "Plymouth",
+  addressCity: "Plymouth",
-  "addressCounty": "Lincolnshire",
+  addressCounty: "Lincolnshire",
-  "addressPostCode": "HR1 1NN"
+  addressPostCode: "HR1 1NN"
 }

 generators.user.createUserObject(); // Will return a user object with random data.
 {
-  "nameFirst": "Giacomo",
+  nameFirst: "Giacomo",
-  "nameLast": "Lloyd",
+  nameLast: "Lloyd",
-  "nameMiddle": "Eve",
+  nameMiddle: "Eve",
-  "phoneMobile": "07795764564",
+  phoneMobile: "07795764564",
-  "phoneHome": "09251214634",
+  phoneHome: "09251214634",
-  "accountEmail": "GiacomoLloyd@mail.com"
+  accountEmail: "GiacomoLloyd@mail.com"
 }

 // There are two more function will create an array of the objects in the given range passed.